onc-healthit/lantern-back-end/capabilityreceiver/README.md

 ### Test Configuration

-When testing, the FHIR Endpoint Manager uses the following environment variables:
+When testing, the Capability Receiver uses the following environment variables:

 * **LANTERN_TEST_DBUSER** instead of LANTERN_DBUSER: The database user that the application will use to read and write from the database.